homebridge/homebridge/README.md

 > [!WARNING]
 > Homebridge v2.0.0 is comming soon!
 Check what will change and how to prepare: https://github.com/homebridge/homebridge/wiki/Updating-To-Homebridge-v2

-**Homebridge** is a lightweight Node.js server that emulates the iOS HomeKit API.
+**Homebridge** allows you to provide HomeKit support to devices that do not have it natively.
+It is a lightweight Node.js server that emulates the iOS HomeKit API.
 You can run it on your home network.
-It supports Plugins, which are community-contributed modules that provide a basic bridge from HomeKit to various 3rd-party APIs provided by manufacturers of "smart home" devices.

 ## Available plugins

+There are over 2,000 Homebridge plugins supporting thousands of different smart accessories.

 You can explore all available plugins at the NPM website by [searching for the keyword `homebridge-plugin`](https://www.npmjs.com/search?q=homebridge-plugin).